Wind and solar generated a record 10% of the world's power in 2021, report shows - KTVZ

 The findings come as the world faces an energy crunch, both from the economic recovery from the Covid-19 pandemic as well as from Russia’s war in Ukraine, which has forced countries, particularly in Europe, to seek alternative energy sources to Russian oil and gas.

-The report found that solar and wind power could grow enough to limit global warming to 1.5 Celsius above levels before industrialization, a threshold that scientists warn the world should stall below to avoid some of the more dramatic impacts of the climate crisis.
+The report found that solar and wind power could grow fast enough to limit global warming to 1.5 Celsius above levels before industrialization, a threshold that scientists warn the world should stay below to avoid some of the more dramatic impacts of the climate crisis.

 That would require the 10-year average compound growth rate of 20% to be maintained to 2030.